Economic crisis threatens Russia's most secure state jobs

 It is a risky strategy.
 By targeting state workers, Putin may be hurting some of the people who have helped keep him in power since 2000.
 So far, their obedience has held.

 “Since we are in military service, we take orders,” said the Emergencies Ministry worker.
 “And so we cannot say anything against (our bosses).
-But how can you run an organization without operators?”
+But how can you run an organisation without operators?” ($1 = 61.8850 roubles) (Additional reporting by Darya Korsunskaya; Editing by Peter Graff)